gotify/website/docs/index.md

 An application is a device or application that only can send messages.

+Users are only able to manage (view/edit/delete) clients and applications (includes messages sent by the app) that they've created.

 A message has the following attributes: content, title, creation date, application id and priority.

 ![](../img/intro.png)